-- Tick the checkbox to Require Billing Address during checkout. *Note: This feature must be enabled on your Merchant/Business account after contacting PayPal.
+- Tick the box to Require Billing Address during checkout. *Note: This feature must be enabled on your Merchant/Business account after contacting PayPal.
 Otherwise, a notice appears that: “Require Billing Address has not been enabled by your account and has been disabled.”

 - Select Payment Action from the drop-down.
 Sale captures funds immediately.
 Authorize only verifies availability of fund; you must later capture funds.

-- Select preference for Subtotal Mismatch Behavior if there’s totals for PayPal and WooCommerce are different, so transaction can complete.
+- Select preference for Subtotal Mismatch Behavior if totals for PayPal and WooCommerce are different, so transaction can complete.